-Senior officers have been asked to declare whether they, or any member of their close family, have had any significant interest in any company or voluntary organisation that had any financial dealing with the Council during the 2022/23 financial year.
-A significant interest would include transactions exceeding £10,000 in total or a major shareholding in a company where the shareholding exceeds 25% of the total shares.
-No relevant declarations have been made.

-Other Public Bodies

-The Authority has a shared services arrangement with Sevenoaks District Council to provide various services, namely: Revenues, Benefit, Audit and Anti-Fraud The relevant costs to the Council are accounted for within the Comprehensive Income and Expenditure Statement.
+Senior officers have been asked to declare whether they, or any member of their close family, have had any significant interest in any company or voluntary organisation that had any financial dealing with the Council during the 2024/25 financial year.
+A significant in transactions exceeding £10,000 in total or a major shareholding in a shareholding exceeds 25% of the total shares.
+No relevant declarations company where the Other Public Bodies The Authority has a shared services arrangement with Sevenoaks Distri various services, namely: Revenues, Benefit, Audit and Anti-Fraud The Council are accounted for within the Comprehensive Income and Expend relevant costs to the 07 Doubles